FireFlyCat/CryptoRecommendation/README.md

 TODO
 ## Notes for Reviewers
 - JobExecutor is a simple imitation of Job task that will import the initial data into Records table.
 In future can be replaced to Spring Batch with chunks
 - Metadata views are used to provide data for main API application.
-Can be optimized by creating plain table that will be updated with nw historical data. currently it is too much overhead
+Can be optimized by creating plain table that will be updated with new historical metadata using job or triggers. currently it is too much overhead
+### TODO
-- units tests are not written because of a hurry
+- add Unit tests - they wehe skipped because of a hurry
+- Parametrise configuration
+- Create docker file, docker compose
+- prepare helm script for kubernetes deploy